Raleigh, NC Foster Care Attorney

 If a child has continuously resided with you for two years or more, you may file a petition for termination of parental rights.
 You can do this before or alongside a petition for adoption.
 Even if you succeed in having the parent’s rights removed, you are not guaranteed to be selected as the adoptive parent.
 You may still have to fight for the child.

 If you are ready to fight for your foster child to stay with you and your family permanently, then it is essential you call a North Carolina child advocacy attorney as soon as possible.
 The standard for determining adoptive parents is the child’s best interests.
-A child advocacy and foster care lawyer from Breeden Law Office can appear in court on your behalf to demonstrate that remaining with you is what is best for the child.
+A child advocacy and foster care lawyer from Breeden Law Office in Raleigh can appear in court on your behalf to demonstrate that remaining with you is what is best for the child.

 As a foster parent, you may run into any number of legal and administrative issues.
 You should know that you have every right to hire an attorney to learn more about your rights as a foster parent and your legal options in response to a situation.